shorepine/alles/README.md

    * karplus-strong string (+ adjustable feedback)
    * FM, using a DX7 simulation, with support for DX7 patches and 1000 presets
  * Biquad low-pass filter with cutoff and resonance at the last stage
- * Voices can be specified by frequency in floating point or midi note
+ * Oscillators can be specified by frequency in floating point or midi note
- * Each voice has a dedicated ADSR VCA, which can modify any combination of amplitude, frequency, duty, filter cutoff or resonance
+ * Each oscillator has a dedicated ADSR VCA, which can modify any combination of amplitude, frequency, duty, filter cutoff or resonance
- * Each voice (except for those using KS or FM) can also act as an LFO to modify any combination of parameters of another voice, for example, a bass drum can be indicated via a half phase sine wave at 0.25Hz modulating the frequency of another sine wave.
+ * Each oscillator (except for those using KS or FM) can also act as an LFO to modify any combination of parameters of another oscillator, for example, a bass drum can be indicated via a half phase sine wave at 0.25Hz modulating the frequency of another sine wave.
  * Speaker gain control